Analysis | Alpha, Delta and More: Why Virus Variants Are Causing Alarm

 2. What are the most worrisome ones?

 The World Health Organization uses “variants of concern” to signify strains that pose additional risks to global public health, “variants of interest” for those that warrant close monitoring because of their emerging risk, and “alerts for further monitoring” for a variant that possesses genetic characteristics that indicate it may pose a future risk.
 Assessments may change depending on the evolving pandemic.
 Variants of concern and variants of interest are assigned letters from the Greek alphabet for identification.
 As of Aug.
-25, the WHO has identified four in each category:
+30, the WHO had identified four variants of concern and five variants of interest:

 Alpha